m-kru/hbs/README.md

   To make it shorter to type, you can define an alias for your shell of choice, for example, for bash `alias tclsh='rlwrap tclsh'`.
   The second option is to install Tcl `tclreadline` package.
   This package often comes as OS distro package.
-  For example, on Ubuntu, you can install it with with `apt install tcl-tclreadline`.
+  For example, on Ubuntu, you can install it with `apt install tcl-tclreadline`.
-  Once installed, create `.tclshrc` file in you home directory and add the following content:
+  Once installed, create `.tclshrc` file in your home directory and add the following content:
   ```
   package require tclreadline
   tclreadline::Loop
   ```
-  Not only you will get support for arrow keys and command historyi, but also improved prompt.
+  Not only you will get support for arrow keys and command history, but also improved prompt.